gillius/webcrawler/README.md

   CPU-based DoS, which has limited impact as this is intended to be run as an interactive CLI application.
 * Loose comparison of domains when detecting external links, such as links to example.com from www.example.com (alias domains), or links to images.example.com from example.com (CDN domains)
+  * This includes also detection of links to http://example.com:80/ from http://example.com as "internal" and likewise for https and port 443.